-This manual provides information on how to install, program, and operate a QuickStart single loop intelligent addressable life safety control panel.
+This manual provides information on how to install, program, and operate a QuickStart multiloop intelligent addressable/ conventional life safety control panel.
 It is organized into the following chapters:

-Chapter 1, Introduction: This chapter provides information about this manual and other related documents.
+Chapter 1, Introduction: This chapter provides information about this manual and other related documentation.